firstpixel/debate_system/debate_system/README.md

 # 🧠 Autonomous Multi-LLM Markdown Debate Engine

 This project simulates a full-scale multi-agent debate using local LLMs via **Ollama**, with agents reasoning entirely in **Markdown** and a fully traceable architecture.
-Supports MCTS turn logic, Delphi consensus, belief memory, contradiction detection, argument trees, and more.
+Supports multiple turn strategies including round-robin and Delphi consensus, with tiered memory management, contradiction detection, argument trees, and more.

 ---